uabrc/uabrc.github.io/docs/account_management/index.md

 ## How do I login to Research Computing Services?

 - **Cheaha**: To login to Cheaha:
-    - UAB Employees and Students: use your BlazerID
+    - UAB Employees and Students: use your BlazerID.
-    - External Collaborators: use your XIAS email address
+    - External Collaborators: use your XIAS email address.
     - For detail login information, please visit [accessing Cheaha](../cheaha/getting_started.md/#accessing-cheaha) page.
 If accessing through Open OnDemand, our online portal, [Duo 2FA](https://www.uab.edu/it/home/security/2-factor) may be required.

 - **GitLab**: To login  to the GitLab, the UAB Employees and Students require a BlazerID, while External Collaborators require XIAS email.
 For detail login information visit the [UAB Employees and Students GitLab Registration](./gitlab_account.md/#uab-gitlab-registration) and [External Collaborators GitLab Registration](./gitlab_account.md/#xias-external-collaborator-registration) pages respectively.